Up Next: Nexus Support for Yum Repositories

 3 minute read time

-The an upcoming release of Nexus OSS will have full support for Yum repositories.
-Sebastian Herold, with gracious support from IS24, has developed and contributed his code and time to integrate his Nexus Yum Plugin into the Nexus 2.x line.
-We have heard from many Nexus users, who are heading down the path of continuous delivery, that Yum support in Nexus to deliver RPMs to production servers is a critical requirement.
-Several of our customers have been using Sebastian's plugin for quite some time and have been impressed and so we're really excited about the integration of Yum functionality into Nexus OSS!
+The upcoming release of Nexus OSS (now known as Sonatype Nexus Repository Community Edition) will support Yum repositories.
+Sebastian Herold, with gracious support from IS24, has developed and contributed his code and time to integrate his Nexus Yum plugin into the Nexus 2.x line.
+We have heard from many Nexus users, who are heading down the path of continuous delivery, that Yum support in Nexus to deliver RPMs to production servers is critical.
+Several of our customers have been using Sebastian's plugin for some time and have been impressed, and so we're excited about the integration of Yum functionality into Nexus OSS!

 Some of you might be interested in using our Yum support to facilitate application deployment to staging and production networks.
-A lot of companies that deploy Java and other technologies end up packaging applications as RPMs and deploying them through Yum on Redhat or Centos because it provides a really easy way to manage, deploy, and rollback software packages in production.
-It is much easier to tell Operations to deploy RPMs than it is to draw up a series of instructions for installing Jetty or Tomcat from a tarball.
-To support these use cases, we're going to invest some of our time developing more documentation and training to support developers that need to adapt applications to deployments that depend on this Yum integration.
+Many companies that deploy Java and other technologies end up packaging applications as RPMs and deploying them through Yum on Red Hat or Centos, because it provides a really easy way to manage, deploy, and rollback software packages in production.
+It is much easier to tell Operations to deploy RPMs than to draw up a series of instructions for installing Jetty or Tomcat from a tarball.
+To support these use cases, we'll invest some time developing more documentation and training to support developers who need to adapt applications to deployments that depend on this Yum integration.

-While Nexus is primarily used to support application development, this Yum support can be used on its own as a way to cache and simplify Yum repository configuration and package data.
-We'll also be building out more examples of how Nexus can be integrated with infrastructure management tools such as chef and puppet.
+While Nexus is primarily used to support application development, this Yum support can be used on its own to cache and simplify Yum repository configuration and package data.
+We'll also be building out more examples of how Nexus can be integrated with infrastructure management tools, such as chef and puppet.

 Features of the Nexus Yum Support